UltraEngine/tableplusplus/README.md

 Usage in Lua is identical to Lua tables, with the following exceptions:
 - The only values that can be inserted into C++ tables are booleans, numbers, strings, nil, and other C++ tables.
+- If a Lua table is assigned to a C++ table, the contents of the Lua table will be copied to the C++ table, and additional changes to the Lua table will not affect the C++ table.
 - By default, there is no way to create a C++ table in Lua, because these usually are declared as a member of another class in C++.
 However, you can change the definition of TABLEPLUSPLUS_LUATABLEFUNCTION to 1 in the header file, and a creation function called "ctable" will be declared for use in Lua.
 This constructor will detect and handle infinite recursion.

 Table to JSON conversion currently does not have any mechanism in place to prevent infinite recursion.
 The code below will produce a stack overflow error: